ghi-electronics/Documentation/endpoint/configuration.md

 ## Endpoint Config Tool

 The Endpoint Config tool is used to update & configure Endpoint Hardware.
-It will also give us information about our device.
+It will also give information about the device.

 [**Download**](downloads.md)
  and install the latest version to begin.